-We’d been drawn in with the promise of the most beautiful gardens in Thailand, but on arrival we discovered there was something even more exciting to keep us occupied.
+We’d been drawn to Mae Fah Luang Garden in with the promise of the most beautiful gardens in Thailand, but on arrival we discovered there was something even more exciting to keep us occupied.

 Becca seemed very excited.
 I put on a brave face, and quickly agreed that it would be an awesome thing to do.
 What I actually meant to say was WHY THE FUCK WOULD I WANT TO WALK ON TINY BRIDGES 30 METRES IN THE AIR WHEN THERE ARE PRETTY FLOWERS I CAN LOOK AT?

 But being both male and British, I pushed my fear off heights back behind my stiff upper lip, and got on with the job in hand.

 We paid our cash and received some basic instructions, which were mostly in Thai.
 Having got to know a bit of the language, I they can be translated as broadly as no bombing, no petting, no eye gouging and keep your hands inside the car….

 Well not alot as it turned out.

 Not only were we harnessed up and put on a dog lead, but this lead was than clipped to a large metal wire that ran from tree to tree alongside the walkway.

 Want to escape it?
 No chance, we were stuck here until the end.